communitiesuk/mhclg-epc-alpha/docs/_userresearch/citizen_users_research.md

 Property investors
 * Decide when to invest in improvements

-## Discover backlog for Alpha
+## Discovery backlog for Alpha
-Things to focus on in Alpha as identified by Discovery team:
+Things the Discovery team identified needed to be explored during the Alpha phase:

 * Research with Energy Savings Trust
 * Research with potential users of the APIs